polyformproject/commercial.polyformproject.org/terms.md

 # Fees

 The vendor agrees to bill the customer per the order.
-The customer agrees to pay the fees on the order, usign the payment method on the order.
+The customer agrees to pay the fees on the order, using the payment method on the order.

 # Term and Termination